we needed before buying our house boat." Paul, Ohio

 Collision or Sank: Many years ago, my wife and I drove 7 hours to see a boat, only to have the owner tell us that the houseboat had sank at the dock 5 years previous.
 Make it a point to ask the owner if the boat has been in a major collision or has sunk?

 neighbors: If an opportunity happens to start a conversation with the neighbors, it's a great way to get valuable (hopefully truthful) information about the houseboats history.
 Things like how long it's been for sale, why they are selling, and any other pertinent details.

 Conditional Offer: Buying a houseboat is an exciting time, possibly stressful, or highly emotional, but let's not forget also "logical".
 If you feel the need to make an offer, make sure that it is

 conditional on a complete marine survey.
 Don't get yourself in trouble because of a slick sales pitch.

-Continue reading, these articles may interest you?
+Continue reading as these articles may interest you?